 The success of your business relies on the skill of your people.

 Your top performers are the ones who make your company hum.
-Not only are they exceptionally capable and productive, they develop in-depth knowledge of your business, can fix things when they go wrong, lead innovation, and serve as examples to other employees.
+Not only are they exceptionally capable and productive, they develop in-depth knowledge of your business, can develop new ideas and solutions, and serve as examples to other employees.

-They are the people who, in a highly-competitive job market, you are going to find very hard to replace (if you can replace them at all).
+They are the people who you could find very hard to replace if they leave (if you can replace them at all).
 So it makes sense to retain your good staff and develop a stable, loyal workforce.

-Once you have understood some of the main reasons why talented employees leave, the next thing to do is develop strategies to keep your top performers and make your company a place where people want to come to work.
+Once you have understood some of the main reasons why talented employees leave, the next thing to do is develop strategies to keep your top performers and make your company a place where people really want to work.

 1. Be proactive